ArthurSonzogni/chromiumos-platform2/power_manager/docs/screen_brightness.md

 ## Automatic brightness changes

-By default, powerd will automatically choose a backlight brightness based on the current power source (AC / battery), and the level of ambient light (direct sunlight / something dimmer than that).
+If the device has one or more ambient light sensors, and when the sensor-based automatic brightness is turned on, powerd will automatically choose a backlight brightness based on the current power source (AC / battery), and the level of ambient light (direct sunlight / something dimmer than that).
 When the one of these changes, powerd will transition to a new brightness level.

 The automatically-chosen non-linear brightness percentages are as follows: